Shem: In later Jewish sources

 The 1st-century historian Flavius Josephus told a legendary, non-scriptural account that Shem's five sons were the progenitors of the nations of Elam, Assyria, Chaldea, Lydia, and Levantine, respectively.

-According to some Jewish traditions (e.g., B. Talmud Nedarim 32b; Genesis Rabbah 46:7; Genesis Rabbah 56:10; Leviticus Rabbah 25:6; Numbers Rabbah 4:8.), Shem is believed to have been Melchizedek, King of Salem, whom Abraham is recorded to have met after the Battle of the Four Kings.
+According to some Jewish traditions (e.g., B. Talmud Nedarim 32b:6; Genesis Rabbah 26:3; Genesis Rabbah 56:10; Leviticus Rabbah 25:6; Numbers Rabbah 4:8.), Shem is believed to have been Melchizedek, King of Salem, whom Abraham is recorded to have met after the Battle of the Four Kings.

 A rabbinic document that surfaced in the 17th century, claiming to be the lost Book of Jasher, provides some names not found in any other source.

+In the New Testament

+Shem (or Sem) features in Luke's genealogy of Jesus Christ in Luke 3:36: "Arphaxad, who was the son of Shem, who was the son of Noah ...".
+(Note: The 1611 King James Version has "Sem".)
+Matthew's genealogy commences with Abraham and therefore Shem is not mentioned.

 In Islam

 Sunni Islam

-Shem is regarded by scholars to be the successor to Noah, receiving prophetic knowledge, enlightenment, and leadership of his people.
+Shem is regarded by scholars as the successor to Noah, receiving prophetic knowledge, enlightenment, and leadership of his people.
 Shem was also one of the people whom God had Jesus resurrect as a sign to the Children of Israel.
 Early Islamic historians like Ibn Ishaq and Ibn Hisham always included Shem's name in the genealogy of Muhammad.